What Is an Operational Definition? Definition and 4 Examples

 There could be a couch instead of the rug.
 If it were a cabinet with a low gap between the bottom and the floor, it is not necessarily that there would be a requirement to remove the paper scraps from under it.
 This could be too labor-intensive operation, requiring the participation of physically strong adults.
 This difficult part would not become part of the definition of “to make it clean”.

 Maybe this meticulous approach will help you next time when communicating with your family members.
+With this enhanced communication it might become easier to reach an agreement and decide.

 Defining Criteria for Consistent Washroom Cleanness